oleks/tutorial-workbench/your-canonical-build-system-make/Tutorial.md

 To get started, [create an empty directory for the program and navigate to it](../the-unix-programming-environment/Tutorial.md).

-Consider a simple program which fits in a file we'll call `main.c`:
+Consider a simple program which fits on a file we'll call `main.c`:

     int main()
     {